-School's document Touch and the Use of Reasonable Force).
-Otherwise, staff must report any concerns they have about the welfare of pupils to the School's Designated Safeguarding Lead (DSL) or one of the Deputy DSLs immediately, using the contact details on the front of this policy.
-Staff should not wait until they are actually told by the child or have their suspicions confirmed by someone else.
+Otherwise, staff must report all concerns about pupils to the School's Designated Safeguarding Lead (DSL) or one of the Deputy DSLs immediately, using the contact details on the front of this policy.
 Parents, pupils and others are asked to contact the DSL or a Deputy promptly.

-- 32. For staff, 'immediately' means as soon as possible, bearing in mind that the welfare of the child is of paramount importance and therefore other commitments cannot take precedence.
+- 30. For staff, 'immediately' means as soon as possible, bearing in mind that the welfare of the child is of paramount importance and therefore other commitments cannot take precedence.
 Members of staff are expected to act without hesitation in the case of children who need immediate support, and otherwise to record any 'Level Four' concerns with the DSL or Deputy DSLs within 4 hours by phone or in person.
-In some situations colleagues will need to record their concerns in writing (see paragraphs 60 and 74), but emails or other forms of written message should not be used as a primary means of reporting potential abuse or neglect. - 33.
+In some situations colleagues will need to record their concerns in writing (see paragraphs 63 and 66), but emails or other forms of written message should not be used as a primary means of reporting potential abuse or neglect. - 31.
 In all cases of potential abuse or neglect, the DSL or Deputy DSL will either formally refer the case to the local authority and/or the police immediately (and certainly within 24 hours), or consult them with a view to doing so.
 Sometimes it is necessary beforehand to gather just enough information to establish the facts of the case.
-The School will provide as much contextual information as possible as part of the referral process.
 In deciding whether or not to report the matter to the police, the DSL will take into account the advice in When to call the police: guidance for schools and colleges (National Police Chiefs' Council, 2020).
 Within one working day of a referral being made to the local authority, a social worker should acknowledge receipt and make a decision about the next steps.
 If Surrey Children's Services (or, sometimes, the authorities in the pupil's home area) judge that the child's needs meet the Level Four threshold, they will take responsibility for assessing the situation, building a safety plan that protects the child and meets complex needs, and coordinating inter-agency working.
 The School will cooperate fully with this process.
-Staff should be aware that they may be asked to take part in meetings about children with needs at Level Four led by a local authority. - 34.
-Charterhouse is mindful of the government's document Information sharing: advice for practitioners providing safeguarding services to children (July 2018).
+Staff should be aware that they may be asked to take part in meetings about children with needs at Level Four led by a local authority.

+- 32. Charterhouse is mindful of the government's document Information sharing: advice for practitioners providing safeguarding services to children (July 2018).
 The School will work with parents, informing them of issues promptly and seeking their consent for referrals.
-However, the School reserves the right to contact Children's Services or the police without notifying parents or seeking their consent if it believes that to do so is in the child's best interests or might: - place the child or any other person at risk (or increased risk) of harm - affect or impede an investigation - lead to an unjustifiable delay in reporting concerns with colleagues, pupils or others.
-Charterhouse publishes an 'emergency on call' rota showing which member of the Senior Leadership Team is on duty at any given time.
-This rota also shows which member of the DSL team is on call during the evenings (18.00 to 22.00), over the weekend and during School holidays.
-A copy of the rota is always held by the Duty Security Officer (07831 467362).
-In addition, when children are resident on the campus out of term-time (for example, during commercial lettings), arrangements are made with the Queen's Sports Centre's DSL and/or residential staff leaders to ensure the presence of someone qualified to take a lead in safeguarding matters.
+However, the School reserves the right to contact Children's Services or the police without notifying parents or seeking their consent if it believes that to do so is in the child's best interests or might: - place the child or any other person at risk (or increased risk) of harm - affect or impede an investigation - lead to an unjustifiable delay in reporting